pyedifice/pyedifice/docs/source/edifice.rst

 Dynamic Rendering
 ^^^^^^^^^^^^^^^^^

-For dynamism, use conditions and loops in your rendering declaration.
+For dynamism, use conditions and loops in your :func:`@component <component>` render function.
 The conditions and loops can depend on **props** or **state**.
 For example, this :func:`@component <component>` will render input fields only while the **props** indicate that they are wanted.